ThreeMammals/Ocelot/docs/features/loadbalancer.rst

     },
     {
-      "Key": "R1", // this route is part of a group "LoadBalancerOptions": {} // optional because of grouping }
+      "Key": "R1", // this route is part of a group "LoadBalancerOptions": {} // optional due to grouping }
   ],
   "GlobalConfiguration": {